-We are driving our 30ft class C motorhome with a 5x10 cargo trailer attached at the end of November from Edmonton to Vancouver.
-Do we require chains or winter tires?
-We currently have all season tires on the rv.
+Question: We are driving our 30 foot class C motorhome with a 5x10 cargo trailer attached from Edmonton to Vancouver at the end of November.
+Do we need to carry chains or have winter tires?

 The Ministry of Transportation and Infrastructure replies that the symbol of the truck and camper on the tires and chains sign represents all classes of recreational vehicles, including RVs that look similar to commercial buses.

 The minimum requirement for RVs is to use the M+S tires, however they recommend carrying chains or having the vehicle equipped with other traction devices in case severe winter conditions are encountered.

 The all season tires that your motorhome is equipped meets the requirements of the sign.
 Depending on the weather, true winter tires may be a safer choice.